-What is Malpractice Insurance (aka Professional Liability Insurance) for nurses?
+What is Malpractice insurance for nurses?

 One of the biggest risks nurses face within the workplace is a medical malpractice claim.
 Medical malpractice is defined as professional negligence by a nurse, physician or other medical professionals while administrating a treatment or the omission of required medical treatment.